War Industries Commission: History

 Drawing of L'Esquella de la Torratxa of 13 November 1936 with the motto: Catalonia, weapon in arm...

 In addition, the performance of Eugenio Vallejo is very remarkable, forming part of the commission as a representative of the Minister of Economy.
-A trade unionist for the CNT, he was an indispensable part of resolving conflicts with workers.
+A trade unionist for the CNT, he was an important part of resolving conflicts with workers.

 The work of the CIG was divided into three sections: aviation, iron and steel and chemistry.
 Their managers, respectively, were Miguel Ramírez de Cartagena, Eugenio Vallejo and Francesc Salsas Serra (who left the position in February 1937).

 This council, where all the political factions of Catalonia were represented, was in constant conflict with the republican government.
 With the May Events the Council changed in line with political changes and the will of the state to deal with military production increased.

 The first maneuver of the Republic was the creation of the Armaments Undersecretariat, which assumed part of the powers of the CIG.
 This assumption of powers continued in October 1937, when the Republic intervened in all the collectivized factories and workshops that were not owned by the Generalitat.
 With this, the dense tissue that had formed was torn.
 In some things the Undersecretariat acted correctly, like in the suspension of the production of the armored trucks, that served little in combat cross-country.
 But the contempt shown for the production that was carried out was a blow to the workers who did not produce again at the same speed or with the same enthusiasm.

 Finally on 11 August 1938, by decree, despite the opposition of the Generalitat and the fact that there was no clear reason, the 15 remaining CIG factories would passed to the jurisdiction and direction of the Undersecretariat of Spanish Armaments and Ammunition.